AttackPattern/CSharpAnalytics/README.md

 * AutoAnalytics - if you set-up your analytics property as a web site
 * AutoMeasurement - if you set-up your analytics property as an app (recommended)

-To use simply add three lines to your App.xaml.cs:
+To use simply add two lines to your App.xaml.cs:

 **Start analytics** by putting either of these lines at the start of the App.OnLaunched method (replace the UA-319000-10 with your own Analytics property ID)